kpncio/stockpile/README.md

 # Trader

-*(Cloudflare Workers/KV, IEX Cloud API, Angular SPA, ECharts, Charts.js)*
+*(ASP.NET, BeautifulSoup, Slickcharts, Charts)*

-KPNC Technology: Trader: A stock market utility that is comprised of the NASDAQ-100 components...
+KPNC Technology: Trader: A stock market utility that is comprised of the S&P-500, NASDAQ-100, and DOWJONES-30 components...